 Keep vegetable patches weed free to avoid creating a ‘weed seed bank’.

-Plan any new additions to the fruit collection, research into rootstocks, pollination groups and varieties before ordering and planting over the winter season.
+Plan any new additions to the fruit collection, research into rootstocks, pollination groups and varieties.
+Once selected order to take advantage of strong growing bare root plants.

-Lift, clean and store carrots, disposing of any that have Root Fly damage to prevent overwintering of the pest and re-infection of this year’s crop.
+Lift, clean and store all existing carrots, disposing of any that have Root Fly damage to prevent overwintering of the pest and re-infection of this year’s crop.

-List and source additional plants, with a view to planting them early next spring in borders that need renovating and improving.
+List and source additional plants or summer flowering bulbs for borders that need renovating and improving.